VincentSchmid/dayzLootEditor/README.md

 # dayzLootEditor
+DayZ Loot Editor for types.xml.
+Helps with Visualizing end editing Loot.
+Has some Automatic functions for Loot distribution

+- Visualize loot as a list from database
+- Automatically creates Sub-types for weapon items and links items that are used together (guns, ammo, mags,...)
+- Easily edit Loot Manually thanks to sub types and item linking
+- Set Rarity of item
+- Automatically generate distributions based on Rarity
+- Set appearence of linked item (example: if gun is rare, the ammo is also rare)
+- Export back to types.xml

-Visualize loot as a list from database Edit and update types.xml Built upon a MySQL database mostly generated and some manual editing written in python.
+Built upon a MySQL database that will be automatically generated and some manual editing of item links. written in python.

 ## Install